PeterKagey/haskellOEIS/src/RichardGuy/README.md

 In January 2017, Neil Sloane did a talk at Rutgers called Winter Fruits: New problems from OEIS December 2016 – January 2017.

 On [slide](http://neilsloane.com/doc/Jan2017EM.pdf) 12, Neil brought up a letter that Richard Guy had sent him from June 24, 1971, in which Guy describes a handful of sequences.
-Neil asked if folks could give more precise defintions for the sequences, and extend/correct them.
+Neil asked if folks could give more precise definitions for the sequences, and extend/correct them.
 I did this for [A279197](http://oeis.org/A279197).

 A279197 counts self-conjugate inseparable solutions of X + Y = 2Z. (integer, disjoint triples from {1,2,3,...,3n}).